thost96/home-assistant.io/source/_docs/configuration/customizing-devices.markdown

      - Do not change the domain of the entity - the part before the `.` (binary_sensor, in this example).
      - You can use lowercase letters, numbers, and underscores.
      - The ID must not start or end with an underscore.
+     - To undo the change and revert the ID to the default, select the {% icon "mdi:restore" %} icon.
    - Enter or edit the friendly name.
    - If needed, from the **Shown as** menu, you can select a different [device class](/integrations/homeassistant/#device-class).
    - If you like, add a [label](/docs/organizing/labels/).